-Our assessment of Spar Nord's asset risk, reflected in our assigned Asset Risk score of baa3, considers the bank's relatively higher problem loan ratio compared with that of other Danish banks, along with our expectation that the ratio will continue to decline.
-The bank's relatively high problem loan ratio partly reflects the higher-quality off-balance-sheet mortgages it transfers to its mortgage distributors, but where it still holds part of the risk and is contractually committed to cover part of the losses.
+Our assessment of Spar Nord's asset risk, reflected in our assigned Asset Risk score of baa3, considers the bank's problem loan ratio, which declined in 2019, along with our expectation that the coronavirus induced slowdown will partly reverse this trend.
 Our assigned score also takes into consideration the bank's loan growth, which was slightly higher than the system average over the last five years, as well as limited concentrations to a couple of higher-risk or cyclical sectors.

-As of year-end 2018, Spar Nord's problem loans (defined as IFRS 9 stage 3 loans) were 7.9% of gross loans and these were adequately provisioned at 55%.
-The bank's stock of problem loans has declined gradually since 2016, and as of September 2019, the ratio declined further to 4.5%, following (1) the reclassification of a large agricultural client to performing and the write-off of a large exposure in the first half of 2019 and (2) the reassessment of the bank's own definition of problem loans to align with the IFRS guidelines.
+As of March 2020, Spar Nord's problem loans (defined as IFRS 9 stage 3 loans) were 4.3% of gross loans and these were adequately covered by loan loss reserves at 82%.
+The bank's stock of problem loans has declined gradually since 2016, and in 2019 the ratio declined further following the reassessment of the bank's own definition of problem loans to align with the IFRS guidelines.
+Despite the decline, the bank's problem loan ratio remains higher than the system average of 1.7% as of December 2019, which partly reflects the higher-quality off-balance-sheet mortgages it transfers to its mortgage distributors, but where it still holds part of the risk and is contractually committed to cover part of the losses.